-- (a) timely and appropriate health care; - (b) treatment with dignity, respect and privacy; - (c) be free from non-consensual medical treatment and experimentation; - (d) emergency treatment and essential medicines; - (e) the best attainable state of physical and mental health. - (2) The right to health shall include the progressive access to promotive, preventive and curative care. - (3) For the enjoyment of the right to maternal, newborn and child health, the National and county governments shall - (a) respect, protect and fulfil the right to maternal, newborn and child health and guarantee mechanisms for its enforcement; - (b) put in place mechanisms that ensure the availability of the infrastructure and facilities necessary to ensure the effective delivery of health services at the National and county level of government; - (c) ensure physical access to health facilities and, in the case of marginalised areas, implement mobile health care and e-health services; - (d) formulate and implement the family support programme and other appropriate programmes targeting - (i) marginalised communities and those who are unable to access hospital facilities within the county; and - (ii) at risk persons and persons with special needs requiring health services under this Act:
+- (a) timely and appropriate health care; - (b) treatment with dignity, respect and privacy; - (c) be free from non-consensual medical treatment and experimentation; - (d) emergency treatment and essential medicines; and - (e) the best attainable state of physical and mental health. - (2) The right to health shall include the progressive access to promotive, preventive, rehabilitative and curative care - (3) For the enjoyment of the right to maternal, newborn and child health, the National and county governments shall - (a) respect, protect and fulfil the right to maternal, newborn and child health and guarantee mechanisms for its enforcement; - (b) put in place mechanisms that ensure the availability of the infrastructure and facilities necessary to ensure the effective delivery of health services at the National and county levels of government;

-- (e) put in place strategies and the necessary facilities to ensure the continued delivery of maternal, newborn and child health services during a pandemic or disaster; - (f) ensure the availability and adaptability of health care interventions to ensure that they are child friendly and sensitive to the cultural settings of the various communities; - (g) take all reasonable measures to ensure that food resources and sources of food production are protected from destruction and are sustained for future use; - (h) monitor and evaluate strategies and programmes for the realization of the right to be free from hunger and the right to adequate food; - (i) put in place the necessary structures to provide an opportunity for the public and the existing community health workforce to develop their understanding, skills and capacity necessary for achieving equitable and effective participation in the formulation, implementation and monitoring of any policies, strategies or programme interventions aimed at realizing the right to maternal, newborn and child health; and - (j) guarantee transparency and accountability in the design and implementation of programmes and interventions by ensuring that such programmes and interventions on food security are based on objective information and methods and that they are regularly monitored and assessed. - 6.
+- (c) put in place measures to facilitate access to maternal and child health services including access to health facilities, mobile health services and ehealth services; - (d) formulate and implement the family support programme and other appropriate programmes targeting - (i) marginalised communities and those who are unable to access hospital facilities within the county; and - (ii) at risk persons and persons with special needs requiring health services under this Act; - (e) put in place strategies and the necessary facilities to ensure the continued effective delivery of maternal, newborn and child health services during a pandemic or disaster; - (f) ensure the availability and adaptability of health care interventions to ensure that they are child friendly and sensitive to the cultural settings of the various communities; - (g) monitor and evaluate strategies and programmes for the realisation of the right to be free from hunger and the right to adequate food; and - (h) put in place the necessary structures to enable members of the public and the existing community health workforce to develop the understanding, skills and capacity necessary for achieving equitable and effective participation in the formulation, implementation and monitoring of any policies, strategies or programme interventions aimed at realizing the right to maternal, newborn and child health. - 6.
 (1) A woman who is not pregnant is entitled to the following services that relate to the occurrence and course of future pregnancy-

-Services for a non-pregnant
+Services for a non-pregnant woman.

-- (a) comprehensive family planning services; - (b) preconception care services as may be prescribed from time to time; and - (c) appropriate counselling services. - (2) The Cabinet Secretary may prescribe standards and guidelines for the effective delivery of safe for the safe occurrence of future pregnancy services.
+- (a) family planning services;

+- (b) preconception care services as may be prescribed from time to time:

+- (c) appropriate counselling services;

-7. (1) The Cabinet Secretary shall put in place measures to ensure access, by every pregnant woman, to health services aimed at ensuring optimal health conditions for the woman and every foetus throughout the pregnancy and after the birth of the child.
+- (d) health information and education; - (e) referral to adoption services agencies. - (2) The Cabinet Secretary may prescribe standards for the effective delivery of services regarding the safe occurrence of future pregnancy. - 7.
+(1) The Cabinet Secretary shall put in place measures to ensure access, by every pregnant woman, to health services aimed at ensuring optimal health conditions for the woman and every foetus throughout the pregnancy and after the birth of the child.

-Services for pregnant woman
+Services for pregnant woman.